 The Department expects all faculty to provide students with a written course syllabus within the first week of classes.
-At the minimum, the syllabus should outline the class requirements, due dates, instructor contact information and office hours.
-General education classes should include information regarding the general education category
+At the minimum, the syllabus should outline the class

 I. Equipment and Facilities Use/Rental

 Both the Toland Theatre and the Frederick Theatre are occasionally available (dictated by the departmental production calendar) for use by outside groups.
 The Department Chair in consultation with the University Theatre Committee will approve or deny all requests in a timely manner.